RN to BS Recommended Course Sequence

 NURN 440 - Community Health (3 Credits)

-Focuses on community assessment, environmental factors affecting health and illness, concepts and principles of epidemiology, and problems of the urban environment.
-In collaboration with home care agencies, community outreach agencies and selected ambulatory clinics, and under faculty supervision, students provide nursing care in patients' home settings.
+This course focuses on community assessment, environmental factors affecting health and illness, concepts and principles of epidemiology, and problems of the urban environment.
+In collaboration with the Home Care Agencies, Community Outreach Agencies and selected ambulatory clinics, and under faculty supervision, students will provide nursing care in the patient’s home setting.

 Total Semester Credits = 15